 The Cornell University Biological and Biomedical Sciences (BBS) Graduate Program is an interdisciplinary umbrella program consisting of outstanding graduate students conducting state-of-the-art basic, clinical and translational life sciences research alongside their world-renowned faculty mentors and other research professionals.
 Housed in the heart of biomedical research at the Cornell-Ithaca campus in the College of Veterinary Medicine, the BBS program takes advantage of outstanding research facilities, the vibrant Cornell undergraduate campus and strong links to the Weill Cornell Medical College campus in New York City.

 The BBS Program fosters a nurturing, student-centered community of scholars that is accessible, engaging and committed to ensuring that our graduate students reach their full potential in research, teaching and professional development.
-Our Graduate Student Ambassadors are available to help answer your questions about graduate student life in the BBS Program at Cornell.
+Our BBS Graduate Student Council members are available to help answer your questions about graduate student life in the BBS Program at Cornell.
 Feel free to connect with them today!

 |Invading worms cause the body to shut down defenses more||Key to pathogenic slime uncovered more|

 |Origins of left-sided gut artery, lymphatic system discovered more||Scientists get $1.6M to study infectious farm diseases more|